What Is The Fibonacci Sequence In Forex?

 A natural sequence that occurs in nature.
-“The golden ratio is about 1.618, and represented by the Greek letter phi, . study of the relationships between numbers, quantities, shapes, and spaces. relationship between numbers or numerical values.”
+“The golden ratio is about 1.618 and is represented by the Greek letter phi, the study of the relationships between numbers, quantities, shapes, and spaces. relationship between numbers or numerical values.”
 Learn more about Fibonacci on the web.

-Some of the popular fib numbers are 38.2 and 61.8, which traders use to enter on a retracament.
+Some of the popular fib numbers are 38.2 and 61.8, which traders use to enter on a retracement.
 These are levels in the market where a turning point is anticipated and are regarded as optimal entry points if you want to participate in the main trend.
-The 161.8 is also a fib number which traders use to project where the market is headed.
-It is often used as exit points or take profit levels.
+The 161.8 is also a fib number that traders use to project where the market is headed.
+It is often used as an exit point or take profit levels.

 Price Structure – Uptrends & Downtrends

-Learn to identify swing points and where the implusive waves are actually at.
-Impulsive waves are the moves which breaks previous highs and lows, while the corrective waves are the pullback waves.
-Spotting HH HL LH LL are one of the basics of price action trading and by understanding it, we can decipher if we’re in an uptrend, downtrend or a range.
+Learn to identify swing points and where the impulsive waves are actually at.
+Impulsive waves are the moves that break previous highs and lows, while corrective waves are the pullback waves.
+Spotting HH HL LH LL is one of the basics of price action trading and by understanding it, we can decipher if we’re in an uptrend, downtrend, or a range.

-Fibonacci traders believe in the saying that The Trend Is Your Friend, Until It Bends.
+Fibonacci traders believe in the saying The Trend Is Your Friend Until It Bends.
 We’ve heard this saying many times and many legendary traders have sworn by its truth.
-After trading for many years, I mostly trade with the trend and barely make counter trend trades.
+After trading for many years, I mostly trade with the trend and barely make counter-trend trades.
 It’s just easier if you’re going with the flow i.e. the impulsive wave, as more momentum is present and your TPs can be achieved faster.

 If you’re trading with fib retracements, then you’d fall into this category of traders as well.

-If we were to divide the types of trades into 4 categories, they would be breakout, pullback, counter trend and range trades.
-Breakout traders enter on a worse price, they’d rather wait for a price confirmation for more assurance.
-Counter trend traders go against the herd, hoping for a quick pullback to make quick profits, while the main trend makes a pullback.
-Range traders go back and forth between the identified ranges and do not trade outside of it, when a trend happens.
+If we were to divide the types of trades into 4 categories, they would be breakout, pullback, counter-trend, and range trades.
+Breakout traders enter at a worse price, they’d rather wait for a price confirmation for more assurance.
+Counter-trend traders go against the herd, hoping for a quick pullback to make quick profits, while the main trend makes a pullback.
+Range traders go back and forth between the identified ranges and do not trade outside of them when a trend happens.

-Fibonaccis are for pullback traders, who wish to enter the markets on a discount, i.e a better price.
+Fibonaccis are for pullback traders, who wish to enter the markets on a discount, i.e. a better price.
 They’ve identified a level in which they’d be interested to enter, in hopes that the trend will continue.
-Pullback traders get hurt at the end of the trend, when it falls into a range or turn a different direction.
-If they’re good enough, they may still get out of a smaller loss or breakeven.
+Pullback traders get hurt at the end of the trend when it falls into a range or turns in a different direction.
+If they’re good enough, they may still get out of a smaller loss or break even.

 Forex Fibonacci Extension

-The other benefit about fibs is using it to measure our exit target/ TP.
-By pulling the fibs on the corrective wave or the BC leg (in ABCD pattern), we can measure where price is likely headed to.
-For me personally, the 161.8% level has been pretty accurate and if you’re still uncertain of where you can place your TP, you may use the fib exetension.
+The other benefit of fibs is using it to measure our exit target/ TP.
+By pulling the fibs on the corrective wave or the BC leg (in the ABCD pattern), we can measure where the price is likely headed to.
+For me, the 161.8% level has been pretty accurate and if you’re still uncertain of where you can place your TP, you may use the fib extension.
 At times when the trend is really strong, we can even reach the 261.8% level, but usually not before a period of range, after the 161.8% level has been hit.
 Again, use fibs with a slight discretion and keep in mind that the lines should be regarded as zones, rather than just a line.

 How The Fibonacci EA Works

-Slippage, SL padding and the Last Stop loss bars are recommended to left at its default settings.
+Slippage, SL padding, and the Last Stop loss bars are recommended to be left at their default settings.

-Drawing the fibs is pretty straighforward, you can watch the video below for an easier demonstration and also more details on how to use the EA.
+Drawing the fibs is pretty straightforward, you can watch the video below for an easier demonstration and also more details on how to use the EA.

 The Trigger: Fibonacci Forex Trading Strategy

 Depending on the level of retracement you choose, for buys, we wait for a candle close below it and the next candle to close above the line.
-For sells, we wait for a candle close above the specified pullnback level, and the next candle to close below the level.
+For sales, we wait for a candle to close above the specified pullback level, and the next candle to close below the level.
 We don’t just enter based on the wicks or highs and lows of the candles, they need to close beyond the line for the EA to consider it to be valid.
 Once the trigger is met, we would enter immediately at the candle open.
-I have created this trigger to filter out the noises and spikes in the market, so that the signals are more accurate and fewer will be created.
-Yes this would mean that we would miss out on some trades, but I’d rather trade less and take quality setups.
+I have created this trigger to filter out the noises and spikes in the market so that the signals are more accurate and fewer will be created.
+Yes, this would mean that we would miss out on some trades, but I’d rather trade less and take quality setups.

 Fibonacci Forex Trading

 It’s a semi-automated EA meant to aid traders in the execution aspect of trading.
-It does all the calculations in finding the optimal lot size, based on the risk, finds its stoploss and sets the tp as well.
-You as a trader still have to decide and pick a direction, up or down, and look for areas for entries that can yield positive reward to risk trades.
+It does all the calculations in finding the optimal lot size, based on the risk, finds its stop loss, and sets the top as well.
+You as a trader still have to decide and pick a direction, up or down, and look for areas for entries that can yield positive rewards to risk trades.
 In the long run, that’s how we stay in the game as traders, by guessing the right direction more often and winning more on the winning trades.
 Click here for more info on Chart Pattern Forex.